Inflation strikes again, so let’s assess the damage.

 College tuition in America has skyrocketed since the ’90s.

 This is something that we can all agree on, but the cause of the rise remains up for debate.

 Some believe that the cause is the high number of people vying for a college education.

 Enrollment rises and therefore the financial-aid programs increase, leading to a need for higher budgets for faculty pay and on-campus student service.
-All of this causes a decline in financial support from state governments.1.
+All of these cause a decline in financial support from state governments.1.

 Others believe that inflation is to blame since the average cost of attending a four-year college or university in the United States rose by 497% between the 1985-86 and 2017-18 academic years, more than twice the rate of inflation.2.

 Forbes goes on to say, “The cost of attending a traditional four-year university has been rising more than twice as fast as inflation, and two-year community colleges a third faster.”
 2.